Xon77/L4LSoundsDataBase/README.md

 Currently, it gathers:
 1. a collection of [Drum Machines](https://github.com/ritchse/tidal-drum-machines/tree/main/machines) for SuperDirt and Tidal from [Renzo Torr](https://github.com/ritchse) (begins with the 1st letter `D`),
-2. a selection (to come) from the [set of samples used in SuperDirt and the TidalCycles](https://github.com/tidalcycles/Dirt-Samples) (begins with the 1st letter `T`),
+2. a selection from the [set of samples used in SuperDirt and the TidalCycles](https://github.com/tidalcycles/Dirt-Samples) (begins with the 1st letter `T`),
 3. a collection of Hardcore Kicks (Eigene Hardcore Kicks 2) downloaded free from unknown source (begins with the 1st letter `U`),
 3. a collection of Hardcore sounds from [VoidVertex](https://github.com/VoidVertex/Sounds) (begins with the 1st letter `V`),
 4. A collection of my own personal pieces and modified samples, improvisations (begins with the 1st letter `Z`).